Renitent lines: Envelopes of small class

 \section{Envelopes of small class}

-In this section our aim is to show that there is an envelope of relatively small class containing the renitent lines with slope in a given subset $\cF_{\lambda}$ of $(q-\lambda)$-uniform directions.
+In this section our aim is to show that there is an {\it envelope} (i.e. a curve in the dual plane) of relatively small {\it class} (i.e. degree) containing the renitent lines with slope in a given subset $\cF_{\lambda}$ of $(q-\lambda)$-uniform directions.
 There exist at least $\lambda$ common lines of such an envelope and a line pencil centered at a sharply $(q-\lambda)$-uniform direction.
-Of course, the union of the line pencils centered at the $(q-\lambda)$-uniform directions is an envelope containing these renitent lines.
-So the minimal class of such an envelope is at least $\min\{|\cF_{\lambda}|, \lambda\}$.
+So if there are $s>0$ sharply $(q-\lambda)$-uniform directions in $\cF_{\lambda}$, then such an envelope has class at least $\min\{\lambda,s\}$ (if it has class less than $\lambda$ then it necessarily contains the $s$ line pencils centered at the sharply $(q-\lambda)$-uniform directions).

 Any line set of size at most $|\cF_{\lambda}|\lambda$ is contained in an algebraic envelope of class at most $\lceil\sqrt{2 |\cF_{\lambda}|\lambda}\rceil-1$.
 Indeed, a $3$-variable homogeneous polynomial $h$ of degree $d$ has $\binom{d+2}{2}$ coefficients.
 For any point $P\in \PG(2,q)$, the condition that $h$ vanishes at $P$ is equivalent to a linear equation for these coefficients.
 If $\binom{d+2}{2}$ is larger than the size of a point set $\cS$, then there is a non-trivial solution for the homogeneous system of equations which corresponds to the condition that the points of $\cS$ are zeroes of $h$.
 In Theorem \ref{regular}, we show that no matter of the size of $\cF_{\lambda}$, with some conditions on the renitent lines we can always construct an envelope of class $\lambda$ containing all renitent lines with slope in $\cF_{\lambda}$.
 The results of this section will rely on the Newton--Girard formulas.